 ExxonMobil’s upstream production

-ExxonMobil (XOM) produced 3.8 MMboepd (million barrels of oil equivalent per day) from its worldwide operations in 3Q16.
-Note that of this total production, 3.1 MMboepd, or 82%, came from its international operations.
+ExxonMobil (XOM) produced 4.1 MMboepd (million barrels of oil equivalent per day) from its worldwide operations in 4Q16.
+It’s imperative to note that of this total production, 3.1 MMboepd, or 76%, came from its international operations.
+The amount stood at 82% in 3Q16, with the same level of international production, indicating a rise in its domestic production in 4Q16.

-Liquids account for 2.2 MMboepd, or 58%, of XOM’s total production.
-Crude oil prices have fallen sharply in the past few quarters.
-XOM’s average US crude oil realizations fell to $39 per barrel in 3Q16, compared to $42 per barrel in 3Q15.
-XOM’s average international crude oil realizations stood at $41 per barrel in 3Q16, marginally higher than its US realizations.
+Liquids accounted for 2.4 MMboepd, or 58%, of XOM’s total production in 4Q16.
+Crude oil prices have recovered in the past few quarters, and XOM’s average US crude oil realizations rose to $44 per barrel in 4Q16, compared to $35 per barrel in 4Q15.
+XOM’s average international crude oil realizations stood at $45 per barrel in 4Q16, marginally higher than its US realizations.

-XOM’s natural gas realizations from its international operations were ~69% higher than the realizations from its US operations.
-Average gas realizations from the United States stood at $2.7 per kcf (thousand cubic feet) in 3Q16.
-XOM’s international operations yielded $4.5 per kcf.
-These lower prices were on account of a higher supply of natural gas in the United States.
+However, XOM’s natural gas realizations from its international operations stood ~85% higher than the realizations from its US operations.
+Its average gas realizations in the United States stood at $2.7 per kcf (thousand cubic feet) in 4Q16.
+However, its international operations yielded $4.9 per kcf.
+The lower US prices were on account of a higher supply of natural gas in the country.